-I think yesterday Nunavut Tunngavik tabled a report at their meeting in regard to the infrastructure needs of the communities.
+I think it was yesterday that Nunavut Tunngavik tabled a report at their meeting in regard to the infrastructure needs of the communities.
 I haven't thoroughly read the report myself, but I read a bit of a transcript from the radio as well as through their press release.
-So I would like to say that the story was about, in English (interpretation ends) "infrastructure inequality." (interpretation) as an example of inequalities amongst Canadian regions as some regions have full infrastructure related to needs while other regions face severe deficits.
+I would like to say that the story was about, in English, (interpretation ends) "infrastructure inequality," (interpretation) as an example of inequalities amongst Canadian regions being there are some regions with full infrastructure related to needs while other regions face severe deficits.

-I know in Whale Cove I'll ask questions about three infrastructure requirements for Whale Cove.
-I will pose my questions to the Minister of Community and Government Services later with regard to the requirement for our (interpretation ends) water treatment plant (interpretation) and that in the past few years the need to maintain the boil water advisories, and as a matter of fact, this advisory has seemingly continued for several years and the residents of Whale Cove have endured this and they would like to see an end to this practice that is quite problematic to the residents.
+I know I'll ask questions about three infrastructure requirements for Whale Cove.
+I will be asking my questions to the Minister of Community and Government Services later with regard to the requirement for our new (interpretation ends) water treatment plant (interpretation) and that in the past few years we have had the need to maintain boil water advisories, and as a matter of fact, this advisory has seemingly continued for several years and the residents of Whale Cove have endured this and they would like to see an end to this practice that is quite problematic to the residents.